marketing-factory/picturecredits/Documentation/Templates/Partials.rst

 Partials
 ========

-By default the extension uses only two different partials to render the picture credits.
+By default, the extension uses only two different partials to render the picture credits.

 Partial "Default"
 -----------------